 7.2 General Regulations

-.1 All trees and shrubs shall be locally adapted to the area and meet the specifications for the measurement, quality, and installation of trees and shrubs in accordance with the American Standards for Nursery Stock, published by the American Nurserymen’s Association of Nurserymen.
+.1 All trees and shrubs plantings required by this ordinance shall be selected from the approved Huntersville Tree and Shrub List.
+Other species and cultivars not on the list may be approved by the Planning Director on a case by case basis, but must be locally adapted to the area and meet the specifications for the measurement, quality, and installation of trees and shrubs in accordance with the American Standards for Nursery Stock, published by the American Horticulture Industry Association.
 Native species and related cultivars are encouraged.

 .2 Installation of trees and shrubs shall comply with the Land Development Standards Manual.

 .3 Landscaping, including berms where permitted, shall not obstruct the view of motorists using any street, private driveway, parking aisles or the approach to any street intersection so as to constitute a traffic hazard or a condition dangerous to the public safety upon any such street, driveway, parking aisle, or street intersection.
 Required NCDOT sight distance triangles and sight triangles in Section 8.9 shall apply to street trees.
 Any sight obstruction determined by the town shall be corrected immediately.

 .4 Commercial parcels shall be landscaped while vacant to stabilize the site and maintain an attractive appearance.
 Landscaping shall consist of, at a minimum, turf grass or other vegetative ground cover to stabilize the soil.
 Shrubs, trees, or any other vegetative cover may be planted that will and create an attractive appearance.

 .5 All required plantings shall be installed in a manner that insures the availability of sufficient soil and water for healthy growth and that is not intrusive to aboveground and underground utilities.

 .6 Small maturing trees are required to be substituted for large maturing trees whenever located within 25 feet of an overhead utility line.